donikamarkowa/FinanceCalculator/README.md

 # FinanceCalculator
 Responsive web application for financial calculations

-This project provides three financial calculators: Credit, Refinancing, and Leasing.
-Built with ASP.NET Core MVC, HTML5, CSS3, and JavaScript, it allows users to calculate monthly payments, total payments, and interest for different types of loans.
-The application uses EF Core for the backend, offering a seamless and user-friendly experience for financial calculations.
+The project is a responsive web application for financial calculations, developed as part of a course at NBU (New Bulgarian University).
+It includes three main calculators: credit, refinancing, and leasing.
+Built using ASP.NET Core MVC, HTML5, CSS3, and JavaScript, it allows users to calculate loan-related financial data and view detailed results.